Two linearities for quantum computing in the lambda calculus: Multi-qubit systems: Tensor products

+To update the rewrite system, we need to update the function $\mathsf{min}$ to include products, as follows.

-The rewrite system is given in Table~\ref{tab:URS}.
-It includes all the rules from the previous section plus the rules for tensors: $\rhead$ and $\rtail$ to deal with lists, and the typing casts rules, which normalize superpositions to sums of base terms, while update the types.
+The updated rewrite system is given in Table~\ref{tab:URS}.
+It includes all the rules from Table~\ref{tab:RSNoX} plus the rules for lists: $\rhead$ and $\rtail$ and the typing casts rules, which normalize superpositions to sums of base terms, while update the types.